deepset-ai/haystack-home/content/blog/mixtral-8x7b-healthcare-chatbot/index.md

     return results
 ```

 For the model, I went with Mixtral's 8x7b.
-Mixtral is a unique new kind of model that uses 8 “experts” that queries can be routed to.
-Each expert has 7 billion parameters, yet the queries can be pretrained quickly and have faster inference.
+Mixtral is a unique kind of model that uses 8 *"experts"* and an internal *"routing"* mechanism that routes a token to a specific expert.
+This also means that during inferencing, not all parameters are used, which allows the model to response remarkably fast.
 [This HuggingFace blog post explains MoE](https://huggingface.co/blog/moe) in more detail.

-## Prompts and queries
+## Generating Keywords for PubMed with Mixtral/LLMs

 First, I tried an approach where I passed a plain query to PubMed. e.g. *"What are the most  current treatments for long COVID?"* Unfortunately, that didn't work too well.
 The articles returned weren't very relevant.
 Which makes sense, because PubMed isnt optimized for natural language search.
 It is optimized for keywords, though.
 And you know what's great at generating keywords?
 LLMs!